Adeleet/BPIC2019/README.md

   event time:timestamp              - timestamp of the event (n=167432)                       object

-# VARIABLES WITH MISSING VALUES:
+# Variables with missing values:
  3289 cases, with missing values for each variable in 16294 events Missing variables:
     - case Spend area text